bjornosal/PGR200_assignment1/README.md

 | PGR100        | Objektorientert Programmering |                 215 |    sequential |      4.0 |
 | PRO100        | Kreativt Webprosjekt          |                 215 |    sequential |      4.0 |
 | PRO101        | Webprosjekt                   |                 199 |    sequential |      4.0 |

+## Generate Javadoc Documentation
+To generate a complete javadoc documentation for the application, run the Maven plugin "javadoc" either through your IDE or run the command *mvn javadoc:javadoc*